Meet The Family

 Michael

-Away from work, Michael is a true family man.
-Raising two daughters is the joy (and daily challenge) of his life, his proudest role by far.
-He’s also never far from an engine — whether it’s cars, motorbikes, or anything with a bit of speed.
-Rest assured, though, he saves his need for adrenaline for his hobbies, not the company car park.
+Outside of work, Michael is a devoted family man.
+Raising two daughters is both his greatest joy and proudest role.
+He’s also rarely far from an engine — with a passion for cars, motorbikes, and anything with a bit of speed.
+Fortunately, he keeps that side firmly reserved for his downtime.

 Nichola